Golang Shiny Explained: From Zero to GUI Hero

 }

-This code demonstrates how to create and interact with custom widgets using the Golang Shiny library.
-Our primary widget of interest here is a simple button.
-This button is represented by a Button struct, which contains its position, size, and a state indicating whether it's been clicked.
-The Rect() method helps in obtaining the button's rectangle boundaries.
+The code shows how to create and interact with your own widgets using Golang Shiny library.
+Our major widget of interest in this case is simply a button.
+The button is represented by Button struct which includes its position, size, and an indicator if it has been click or not.
+The Rect() method helps in obtaining the boundaries of the rectangle within which our button lies in respect to x-axis and y-axis respectively.

 2. Handling Animations and Transformations